IF YOU WISH TO COMPLETE A PLACEMENT CONTACT YOUR ACADEMIC HOME DEPARTMENT FOR THE APPROPRIATE PROCESS.

 Training consists of two parts - attendance on both dates (either November or March) is required.

 **Students are advised to ensure they have the appropriate medical and travel insurance.
-If you are covered by the AMS plan. you may refer to this page for further information.

 - It is strongly recommended to visit the Canadian Foreign Affairs and International Trade Canada website.
 Information includes safety updates for region of travel and Registation of Canadians Abroad (highly recommended).
 Also available is emergency contact information while abroad and a listing of Canadian Embassy/Consulates.
 You should record this information prior to leaving Canada, in the event of an emergency.